bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 Space key goes forward
 Or use the arrow keys to scroll up and down.

 When you are done reading, just hit `q` to quit.
+This can be a little confusing, so please let me know if you are having trouble leaving the `man` page.

-Programs that are run from the shell can get extremely complicated.
-To see an example, open up the manual page for the `find` program.
-No one can possibly learn all of these arguments, of course.
-So you will probably find yourself referring back to the manual page frequently.
+Programs that are run from the shell can get extremely complicated, and each program can have dozens of flags.
+No one can learn all of them,  So, please don't stress out if you can't remember the arguments we discuss.
+You can always pull up the `man` page to look them up.
+I know that's what I do.

 ### The Unix directory file structure (a.k.a. where am I?)